PlagueHO/jenkins/README.md

 This PowerShell module is automatically tested and validated to run on the following systems:

+- Windows Server 2016 (using Windows PowerShell 5.1)
-- Windows Server (using Windows PowerShell 5.1)
+- Windows Server 2019 (using Windows PowerShell 5.1)
+- Ubuntu 16.04 (using PowerShell Core 6)
+- Ubuntu 16.04 (using PowerShell Core 7.x)
-- Linux (using PowerShell Core 7.x)
+- Ubuntu 18.04 (using PowerShell Core 7.x)
-- macOS (using PowerShell Core 7.x)
+- macOS 10.14 (using PowerShell Core 6)

 This module should function correctly on other systems and configurations but is not automatically tested with them in every change.